 I get this question a lot.
 The expectation is that there will be some magic window where the yesses will be plentiful.
 The good news is that there is no window – you can solicit sponsorship all year ‘round.
 The bad news is that there is no such thing as an easy “yes”.

-Some sponsorship managers request sponsorship approaches during a specific timeframe, but this is usually just a ploy so that they can allocate some time to slog through the mostly terrible proposals once a year and then get on with the more strategic stuff the rest of the year.
-This falls into the same admin-driving-strategy category as requiring sponsorship seekers to submit proposals via an online form.
+There are also some sponsorship managers request all sponsorship approaches during a specific timeframe, but it’s all about consolidating rejections.
+They know most of the proposals will be terrible – because most sponsorship proposals are terrible – so they allocate some time to slog through them once a year.
+They can then get on with the more strategic stuff – the proposals they’re more likely to consider – the rest of the year.
+This falls into a similar category to requiring rightsholders to submit proposals via an online form.

 My advice to you is to ignore those timeframes and, largely, ignore the sponsorship managers.
 In 99% of cases, the best person to receive your proposal is the brand manager.
 This is for many reasons, not least of which is timing:

-They key with making a brand manager approach work is to make the effort to deliver a totally customised proposal that is about their markets and their brand, not the event or whatever else you’re selling.
-(I recommend you read, “How do sponsors assess sponsorship proposals”.)
+They key with making a brand manager approach work is to make the effort to deliver a totally customised proposal that is about their markets and their brand, not the property you’re selling.

 So, the short answer to the title question is: There is no best time of year for sponsors, as long as you submit a great proposal to the right person.